valence-eng/LTVision/README.md

 Our vision is to lead the industry by building a community of pLTV practitioners that drives innovation and creates value for everyone in the pLTV ecosystem through expertise, education, and thought leadership.

 Our first release - Module 1, is now available.
-It focuses on generating customer insights and estimating the potential pLTV opportunity size, enabling business decision-makers to evaluate the potential ROI of this initiative before investing in a pLTV model and pLTV strategy.
+It focuses on generating customer insights and estimating the potential pLTV opportunity size, enabling business decision-makers to evaluate the potential ROI of pLTV initiatives.

 LTVision is the first step on the pLTV journey.
 To learn more about Meta’s thought leadership on pLTV, please download our [whitepaper](https://github.com/facebookincubator/LTVision/raw/refs/heads/main/Predicting-LTV-Whitepaper.pdf#).